 Also, drink enough water before and during your test to stay hydrated, so you won’t feel weary and lose your concentration.

 The HSK is the world’s most popular Chinese language test.
 Any non-native Chinese speakers can take the HSK test if they’re interested in assessing their proficiency level in Chinese.
 An HSK certificate can be a great boost to your academic and career potential.

-It’s easy to take the HSK test in Shanghai with 32 authorized test centers in the city and 14 test dates a year.
-You can choose to take an HSK test from 6 existing levels (HSK1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want to.
+It’s easy to take the HSK test in Shanghai with 31 authorized test centers in the city and 11 test dates a year.
+You can choose to take an HSK test from 6 existing levels (HSK 1, 2, 3, 4, 5, 6) and 2 formats (internet-based, paper-based), and can take the test as many times as you want.
 The HSK certificate has permanent validity (if you’re taking the HSK as part of a school application, then the scores are valid for two years).

 To pass the HSK, you need to accurately determine your level, take some practice tests, make a study plan, stick to it, study hard, relax on the test day and let your instincts flow.
-If needed, you can take an HSK preparation course in Shanghai to help you crush the test.
+If needed, you can take an HSK preparation course in Shanghai or hire a Chinese tutor to help you crush the test.